Herocraft321/VSCode-OLEDB-Runner/README.md

 3. Enjoy 😀

 ## Release Notes
+### Version 1.1.0
+- Add a loading screen and error screen.
+- Changed table CSS to be dynamic.
+- Add 3 new setting.

 ### Version 1.0.0
 - Changed the way the query table is created .
 - Add control to update or create webViewPanel.